brchen3/oz-housing-supply/README.md

 <h1>The Impact of Opportunity Zones on Housing Supply</h1>
-This repository includes methods and documents to support the paper [The Impact of Opportunity Zones on Housing Supply](https://eig.org/oppotunity-zones-housing-supply), made publicly available on March 11th, 2025.
+This repository includes methods and documents to support the paper The Impact of Opportunity Zones on Housing Supply (https://eig.org/oppotunity-zones-housing-supply), made publicly available on March 11th, 2025.
 The draft is an active working paper hosted by the Economic Innovation Group.

 Note that this is a living repository and adjustments to the data and results that come from the code in this analysis may precede changes to the published working draft.
+THAT IS CURRENTLY THE CASE.
+THE CODE AND DATA PUBLISHED HERE IS NOW FURTHER ALONG THAN THE RELEASED DRAFT.

 Contact Ben Glasner (benjamin@eig.org) with any questions or concerns regarding inconsistencies.